Thu Feb 23th / Roy Pedersen / translations

 So I continued to research on Gaelle Baumann and it was almost too good to be true.
 She had been knocked out on the bubble in World Series of Poker (WSOP) Main Event 2012 and her looks would definitely make the interview more attractive.

-It didn’t take me long time to finalise an email with questions.
+It didn’t take me a long time to finalise an email with questions.

 Roy: You became known as the Main Event final table Bubble Girl after exiting WSOP in 10th place in 2012.
 Any other notable bubble finishes?